-Section Title Section Numbers Page Number The purpose of this Policy - 3 Scope of the Policy 1.0 - 1.3 3 Legal Position & Other Requirements: Summary 2.0 - 2.11 3-5 First Time Admissions to Mainstream Primary or Infant Schools and Infant to Junior Transfers 3.0 - 3.11 5 - 6 Infant Class Size & Exceptions 4.0 - 4.2 7 Admission of children below compulsory school age and deferred entry 5.0 - 5.4 7 - 8 Admission of children outside their normal age group to Mowbray Education Trust controlled Primary Schools 6.0 - 6.8 8 - 9 In-Year (mid-term) Transfers (all year groups) whether in- catchment or not 7.0 - 7.2 9 Processing Parental Preferences 8.0 - 8.2 9 - 10 Priority Criteria for Entry Autumn 2022 Admissions and Mid-term Applications during 2022/2023 Academic Year 9.0 10 - 11 Tiebreaker 10.0 12 Children Who Move Out of or Into the Catchment Area including Late and or Mid-Term Applications 11.0 - 11.3 12 Withdrawal of places 12.0 12
+The purpose of this Policy: 3 Scope of the Policy 3 Legal Position & Other Requirements: Summary 3 First Time Admissions to Mainstream Primary or Infant Schools and Infant to Junior Transfers 4 Admission of children below compulsory school age and deferred entry 6 Admission of children outside their normal age group to Mowbray Education Trust controlled Primary Schools 7 In-Year (mid-term) Transfers (all year groups) whether in-catchment or not 7 Processing Parental Preferences 8 Priority Criteria for Entry Autumn 2023 Admissions and Mid-term Applications during 2023/2024 Academic Year .
+8 Children Who Move Out of or Into the Catchment Area including Late and or Mid-Term Applications .
+11 Withdrawal of places Appeals (including class size appeals) Errors Exceeding the Admission Number (AN) Miscellaneous Areas of Dual / Multiple Catchment Entitlement Determining Home Address/Parental Proof of Residence .
+14 Clarification of home address where the family's current address is deemed temporary or multiple addresses Oversubscription Lists .
+15 Circumstances in which an application might be refused - children with challenging behaviour and twice Excluder Pupils Children with Education Health and Care Plans (EHCP) (Special Educational Needs and Assessment (SENA)) Children from Overseas .
+16 Acceptance or Refusal of Offers; Withdrawal of Places or of Offers of Places Children of UK Services Personnel and other Crown Servants .
+16